Acetylcholine Receptor Antibody

 Description:

 Impaired neuromuscular transmission in Myasthenia Gravis (MG) is caused by the presence of antibodies to the acetylcholine receptor.
 AchR Antibodies are present in up to 90% of patients with active myasthenia gravis.
 They may be undetectable in 40% of patients with ocular myasthenia.
-Antibodies to striated muscle are present in 30% of patients with MG - and about 60% of these will also have thymoma.

 Reference range: